chaseottofy/nextjs-blog/README.md

 - 90% of the CSS is modularized and scoped to the component it's used in.
 - The rest ( resets / variables / global ) are in the `styles` folder.
 - There is also one instance of third party CSS imported in `@app/posts/[slug]/page.tsx` for the code blocks.

+## Linting

+- Very strict linting rules that I'm sure you'll want to change.
+- I'm using a lot of rules to help familiarize myself with TSX after years of hardcore vanilla.
+- Many of them are **not** automatically fixable and will prevent the build from proceeding past the linting stage.
+- Save yourself the headache and configure your own rules in the `.eslintrc.json` file.

 ## License
 MIT License